Your 11 Biggest Questions About Grilling—Answered

 Do people who grill fruit just have too much time on their hands?

 Not at all.
 Think pineapples, bananas, cantaloupes, oranges, and peaches.
-In Eat like a Man (Chronicle, $30), contributor John Mariani suggests cutting fruit in half, brushing it with melted butter, sprinkling it with brown sugar if you want, and then grilling.
-"There are few tastier desserts than grilled fruit," he says, "and somehow, it always surprises people."
+In Eat like a Man, contributor John Mariani suggests cutting fruit in half, brushing it with melted butter, sprinkling it with brown sugar if you want, and then grilling.
+“There are few tastier desserts than grilled fruit,” he says, “and somehow, it always surprises people.”
+Here are 15 more foods you didn’t know you could grill.

 Do I really want to make pizza on the grill?